 Killarney House and Gardens is the perfect place to while away an hour and get away from it all.
 It’s an ideal place to bring the kids for a wander around the gardens.
 You can start your adventure in the National Park from the grounds of the house as you head off for Knockreer or Ross Castle.
 If you’re taking the dog for a stroll or heading out on a run, where better to go?
 Even if you’re just using the route through the gardens to get to the other side of town, it’s a wonderful detour.
 And therein lies the attraction of Killarney House and Gardens – so much to do, so much to offer and just a couple of minutes stroll from one of the busiest tourist hotspots in the country.

 Killarney is sometimes referred to as ‘the town in the Park’, as it is surrounded by the National Park.
 Nothing embodies this claim better than Killarney House and Gardens.
 It is a portal to the wonders of Killarney National Park.
-This sleeping beauty was awakened from its slumber when it was re-opened to the public in 2016.
+This sleeping beauty was awakened from its slumber when it was re-opened to the public.
 A new generation will now enjoy its splendour and beauty and so begins a new chapter in the long and varied history of Killarney House and Gardens.

 To get a free eBook on 5 easy walks in Killarney, enter your email address below